Altinn/altinn-studio-docs/content/solutions/altinn-apps/app-api/org-rest/_index.md

 ---

 {{% notice warning %}}
 NOTE: Work in progress.
-Stuff will change
+Stuff will change.
 {{% /notice %}}

-For Apps created in Altinn Studio and hosted in Altinn apps, REST-API are the main channel to interact with the App / Altinn Platform.
+For apps created in Altinn Studio and hosted in Altinn Apps, REST-API are the main channel to interact with the App / Altinn Platform.

-### API to authenticate end agency systems
+## API to authenticate end agency systems

 In the current Altinn Platform SOAP is used for most of the agencies API's.
 Altinn support both username/password for agencies.

-### API to instansiate a new instance of a service with prefill
+## API to instansiate a new instance of an app with prefill

 See [Application Users API](/altinn-api)